CSC207-UofT/207-course-notes/12-design-patterns.md

 }
 ```

 Here is a simple ViewModel that uses `PropertyChangeSupport` to notify its Observers when its state changes.
-In the Login example, this happens in each Presenter when it is done updating its ViewModel.
+In the Login example, this happens when a Presenter is done updating its ViewModel.
 ```java
 public class ViewModel<T> {
     private final PropertyChangeSupport support = new PropertyChangeSupport(this);